-As companies continue to invest more and more in employee career development programs, with corporate training expenditures hitting a record high of $61.8 billion in the US alone in 2014 , spending those dollars wisely is a top priority for all HR and Learning and Development professionals.
+Corporate training expenditures hit a record high of $61.8 billion in the US alone in 2014.
+As companies continue to invest more in employee career development programs, with spending those dollars wisely is a top priority for all HR and Learning and Development professionals.

 - Career path information provided in a number of formats, such as orientation programs, guidebooks, or the organization’s talent management system.
 The benefits of providing this information in the context of a competency-based talent management system is that employees can get the full picture of what is required of the positions along their career path.

 - Employee guides and forms to support self-directed development or participation in a planned program.
 Using automated tools to support these guides or forms can be particularly useful as it provides employees with the bigger picture view of the competency requirements for jobs in the organization.

 - Competency assessment tools to evaluate progress in development.
 These can be delivered through online assessment tools which can provide detailed information on competency gaps for development.

 - Individual personal development plans to record and track progress in line with planned career development.
 Giving your employees a structured framework to work within, and the tools to easily identify learning solutions will go a long way in contributing to the success of the overall program.

 - Personal competency profiles that validate and document employee competencies.
 In this way both the employee and the organization benefit by being able to document and assess the validated skills and competencies possessed by the employee for career, succession and position vacancy management purposes.